tlourey/tlourey.github.io/pages/linux-tips.md

   * [SystemD Timers](#systemd-timers)
 <!--- cSpell:enable --->

-* [ ] Consider placement or naming: This may not be the right place for this.
-Maybe this page should be Linux Tips or it shoud be put into Linux Tools.

 ## Man Page sections

+* [ ] Consider placement of this topic as its more of a reference.

 1 - Executable programs or shell commands\
 2 - System calls (functions provided by the kernel)\